-Good governance is difficult to attain when those most affected by extreme poverty have trouble getting their voices heard and their interests taken into account by service providers and decision makers.
-Globally, public expenditure on health, education and sanitation benefit the non-poor far more than the poor, who are powerless to change the situation.vii Powerlessness, compounded by shame, lack of selfconfidence and the fear of meeting others stemming from being on the receiving end of contempt from an early age, exacerbates the exclusion experienced by people in extreme poverty.
-As one participant in a recent participatory research project explained: "Extreme poverty engenders a fear, a shame in people, doubts that stop them from expressing themselves when they should."viii This renders the delivery of effective, fully inclusive governance, highly problematic.
+Effective governance is difficult to attain when those most affected by extreme poverty have trouble getting their voices heard and their interests taken into account by service providers and decision makers.
+Globally, public expenditure on health, education and sanitation benefit the non-poor far more than the poor, who are powerless to change the situation.^{vii} This powerlessness, when compounded by shame, lack of self-confidence and the fear of meeting others stemming from being on the receiving end of contempt from an early age, exacerbates the exclusion experienced by people in extreme poverty.
+As one participant in a recent participatory research project explained: "Extreme poverty engenders a fear, a shame in people, doubts that stop them from expressing themselves when they should."^{viii} This renders effective, fully inclusive governance, highly problematic.

 Participatory research carried out with people experiencing chronic poverty has suggested that encounters with public services were perceived to be associated with the risk of losing resources, being misunderstood, harshly judged or penalised.
 Research participants felt that the humiliation, lack of respect and contempt they faced could be seen as a form of violence, an attack on their identity as a member of society or of the community, and a denial of their individual humanity.
-The barriers this created made mutual recognition, understanding and communication impossible.ix The idea that people living in poverty are ignorant, have nothing to contribute or are unworthy of the rights, benefits and aid to which they are fully entitled has a corrosive effect on the quality and fairness of governance at a local and national level.
+The barriers this created made mutual recognition, understanding and communication impossible.^{ix} The idea that people living in poverty are unworthy of the rights, benefits and aid to which they are fully entitled has a corrosive effect on the quality and fairness of governance at a local and national level.

-The promotion of good governance is hampered by the difficulties very marginalised populations face in contributing to the design, implementation, and evaluation of public policies and programmes.
-In the context of international development, this absence of participation risks creating projects or programmes intended to achieve poverty eradication goals that are ill-adapted to the needs of those experiencing the most extreme poverty.
+The promotion of effective governance is exacerbated by the difficulties of very marginalised populations to hold governments, as well as service providers from all sectors, to account.
+In the context of international development, this absence of accountability risks creating projects or programmes intended to achieve poverty eradication goals that are ill-adapted to the needs of those experiencing the most extreme poverty.
 This stems from a limited and incomplete understanding of the realities of people living in extreme poverty.
-Donors demand quick fix solutions, whilst exhibiting a naive approach regarding the social impact of the projects they oversee, and a voluntary blindness about true levels of project accountability.
-Staff are reluctant or unable to invest the time necessary to seek out the voices of the most impoverished.x Poor governance therefore makes it increasingly difficult for projects and programmes to tackle extreme poverty.
-If only the most enterprising members of the community are reached, inequalities may in fact be entrenched, furthering the exclusion of the most vulnerable community member.
-This undermines the stability and sustainability of any development achieved.xi
+Donors all to often demand quick fix solutions, whilst exhibiting a naive approach regarding the social impact of the projects they oversee, and a voluntary blindness about true levels of project accountability.
+Staff are reluctant or unable to invest the time necessary to seek out the voices of the most impoverished.^x This makes it increasingly difficult for projects and programmes to tackle extreme poverty.
+If only the most enterprising members of the community are reached, inequalities may in fact be entrenched, furthering the exclusion of the most vulnerable community members.^{xi}

-Crucial to good governance is ensuring the fundamental social bonds that link the individual to society.
-It is therefore vital to recognise and reinforce the social and family ties which the most marginalised people use to resist the shocks inherent to the experience of extreme povertyxii.
-When humanitarian or development projects and services fail to recognise their importance, these ties are at risk of being undermined.
-This creates divisions and damages the resilience of the most marginalised communities and, leaving their inhabitants further susceptible to extreme poverty.xiii A lack of transparent and participative governance mechanisms in environmental and biodiversity projects, and the resulting lack of local support, can also lead to serious damage being done to the ecological systems that people living in extreme poverty rely on, further reducing resilience.
+Crucial to effective governance is ensuring the fundamental social bonds that link the individual to society.
+It is therefore vital to recognise and reinforce the social and family ties which the most marginalised people and families use to resist the shocks inherent with the experience of extreme poverty^{xii}.
+When humanitarian or development projects and services fail to recognise their importance, these ties are at risk of being undermined - even unintentionally - which can in turn lead to the rupture of this form of resistance and divide the poorest communities, leaving their inhabitants further susceptible to extreme poverty.^{xiii}